 Through the Development Application Review Team (DART) all the staff members you need for your project are available at once to review your proposal and give you comments right at the table!
 The DART reviews all development applications and Site Plan Control Agreements to ensure that we are doing everything we can to move your project forward quickly and meet project deadlines.

 No Industrial Development Charges

-North Bay's proactive business city council has eliminated industrial development charges and implemented a 20-year commercial tax reduction strategy.
+'s proactive business city council has eliminated industrial development charges and implemented a 20-year commercial tax reduction strategy.

 Competitively Priced Land

 The City of North Bay offers a variety of municipally owned site options for development in our Gateway Industrial Park, and both ground and airside options in our Airport Industrial Business Park.
 There is also an commercial acreage at the entry to the City (Highway 11/17 south).